 Rosamond has mammals, reptiles, amphibians, invertebrates, birds, and fish.
 Among the amphibians are poison dart frogs, salamanders, and the hellbender.
 You’ll find turtles, snakes and lizards here, but also rare reptiles, like the Komodo dragon and the banded Gila monster.

 The zoo houses dozens of species of fish and birds like eels, hippo tangs, flamingos, kiwis, and penguins.
 The mammals that live in the zoo include tigers, leopards, bears, elephants, monkeys, camels, and more.

 For the invertebrates, there are sea stars, jellyfish, octopus, millipedes, tarantulas, and the fish-eating anemone.

 The zoo offers three animal encounter experiences, including the Penguin Encounters, the Elephant Bath, and the Hawk Walk and Lunch.
 The zoo is an amazing place to visit, and is perfect for both kids and adults alike!

 This massive domed stadium is located on the campus of Syracuse University.
 The stadium has more than 30,000 seats, and is home to Syracuse Orange football, basketball, and lacrosse teams.

-The Carrier Dome also holds other sporting events, like championships games, matches and competitions, Monster Jam, and dozens of big-name performers have had concerts here.
+The JMA Wireless Dome, formerly known as the Carrier Dome, also holds other sporting events, like championship games, matches and competitions, Monster Jam, and dozens of big-name performers have had concerts here.
 These include Grateful Dead, David Bowie, The Rolling Stones, Pink Floyd, Drake, Kanye West, Taylor Swift, and Kenney Chesney amongst dozens of others.